Skip to main content

 The critical word there is “tested.”
 We work with businesses that have backup systems they've never actually tested a restore from.
 When ransomware hits and they try to restore, they discover the backups have been failing silently for months, or the restore process takes three times longer than expected.
 Regular, tested backups are your ransomware insurance policy.
 Combined with a proper incident response plan, they're what separates businesses that survive ransomware from those that don't.
 Talk to us about getting that foundation in place.

-Founder, Powerful IT Systems · Sussex, WI
+Powerful IT Systems · Sussex, WI

 Worried About Cybersecurity?